hamidiqbal598/Mystery-Lunch/README.md

 8. I created crone job which should be run in the first day of the month which is created in

+    Gem using: whenever and have a file in config->schedule.rb
     Directory: lib->tasks->mystery.rake